About the Parks

 Education and Conservation

-River Safari will play an important role in global captive breeding programmes, ensuring the long-term survival of endangered and threatened species such as the manatee and the giant river otter.
+River Safari will play an important role in global captive breeding programmes, ensuring the long-term survival of threatened species such as the manatee and the giant river otter.
 Through captive breeding programmes, the park hopes to contribute to the population of endangered freshwater species.
-The park is also involved in research initiatives, such as a tagging and tracking project for giant freshwater stingrays in Thailand, to contribute to the conservation of endangered animal species.
+The park is also planning research initiatives, such as a tagging and tracking project for giant freshwater stingrays in Thailand, to contribute to the conservation of endangered animal species in their native habitat.

 A dynamic range of interactive in-park activities such as enrichment programmes, interdisciplinary trails and workshops that enliven the learning experience for both teachers and students will soon be available at River Safari.
 Set within River Safari, these immersive programmes engage the senses and are filled with various hands-on activities to make learning an enthralling journey.